Exhibitions and displays policy

 • Proposals for Exhibitions are accepted from both internal and external sources.
 A standard template is employed when preparing exhibition proposals.
 This is available internally on the Gallery's network, and externally by request from the Exhibitions department.

-• All exhibition proposals are considered first by either the Director or the Head of Exhibitions & Collections Management.
-The Exhibition Committee considers proposals that meet the Gallery's Exhibition Policy.
+• All exhibition proposals are considered first by either the Executive Director of Programmes and Partnerships or the Head of Exhibitions in discussion with the Director.
+The Exhibition Committee considers proposals that meet the Gallery’s Exhibition and Displays Policy.

-• The Exhibition Committee meets six times a year (every two months) to discuss proposals and is chaired by the Director.
+• The Exhibition Committee meets four times a year (every two months) to discuss proposals and is chaired by the Director.

 Displays:

-The Displays programme is agreed 3-12 months ahead to allow flexibility to respond to events.
+The Displays programme is usually agreed at least 12 months ahead but also allows some flexibility to respond to events.

 • Proposals for Displays are accepted from both internal and external sources.

-• The Displays Meeting meets four times a year and is chaired by the Chief Curator.
-Additional meetings are arranged to discuss the Bookshop Gallery and Room 16 displays which then feed into the quarterly Displays Meeting.
+• The Displays Committee meets four times and year and is chaired by the Chief Curator.

-• The Chief Curator or relevant curator will communicate all successful and unsuccessful proposals.
+• The Chief Curator or relevant curator will communicate all successful and unsuccessful proposals via the displays commissioning minutes and letters to external parties.

 Additional material